Compare

 Are OptimalAmino and PerfectAmino the same formula?

 They used to be closer.
 Both products originally shared the same clinically-researched essential amino acid formula containing eight amino acids: L-Leucine, L-Valine, L-Isoleucine, L-Lysine, L-Phenylalanine, L-Threonine, L-Methionine, and L-Tryptophan.
 However, in April 2024, PerfectAmino modified its formula by adding seven "Nucleic Acid Building Block" ingredients that are not amino acids.
 OptimalAmino's formula remains unchanged.
-Beyond the formula difference, the two products differ significantly in testing scope, tablet purity, and price.

 What are "Nucleic Acid Building Blocks" and does the research support adding them?